BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 %}

 # Fedimint
-Fedimint is the first bitcoin backed ecash protocol.
-Fedimint decentralizes trust across a federation of guardians, ensuring that no single entity has complete control over user funds.
+Fedimint is the first bitcoin-backed ecash protocol.
+Fedimint decentralizes trust across a federation of guardians, ensuring that no single guardian has complete control over user funds.
 Fedimint allows for various Federation configurations, each catering to different needs.
-These configurations include **Federated Mints**, **Federated Single Guardian Mints**, and **Unfederated Mints**, each with its strengths and trade-offs.
+These configurations include **Federated Mints**, **Federated Single Guardian Mints**, and **Solo Mints (Unfederated Mints)**, each with its strengths and trade-offs.

+## Role of Guardians
+Guardians are participants who collaboratively manage a federations operations.
+They secure the federation's funds using multi-sig wallets, validate transactions through consensus, and control ecash issuance and redemption.

+## Role of Gateways
+A gateway is a service that facilitates interactions between the federation (which operates largely off-chain) and the Lightning Network.
+A gateway acts as a bridge, enabling users within the federation to make payments to and receive payments on the Lightning Network.

+**How Gateways Work**: The gateway accepts bitcoin payments on the Lightning Network and converts them into the bitcoin-backed ecash tokens used within the federation.
+It can also convert bitcoin-backed ecash tokens into bitcoin and send them over the Lightning Network.
+This is crucial because it allows the users within a federation to interact with the outside bitcoin and Lightning Network.

+**Vetted Gateways**: A vetted gateway is one that has been approved by the federation's guardians as reliable and trustworthy.
+This vetting process helps to ensure that users' transactions are handled by gateways that have a track record of reliability, reducing the likelihood of payment failures.

 ## Design best practices
 To learn more about Fedimint specific design best practices you can check out the [Design best practices]({{ '/guide/how-it-works/ecash/design-best-practices' | relative_url }}) section.